Reliable and agile as ever when called upon, and was powerless to stop Sturridge's leveller.

 Provided an excellent cross for Sturridge's equaliser and was generally reliable defensively.

-Troubled by Bale early on, he acquitted himself better when moved to centre-back.
+Troubled by Bale early on, the Portugal international acquitted himself better when moved to centre-back.

-Used the ball well, but struggled to make a decisive pass.
+Used the ball well to maintain possession for his side, but struggled to make a decisive pass.

 J. Obi Mikel